percetakanbandung/ai_perce_script/README.md

 3. Restart illustrator

-## **Print Merge**
+## **ReplaceText**

-Print Merge is a feature that allows you to create personalized documents by combining a base document with variable data from an external data source, such as a spreadsheet or a database.
-This is particularly useful for creating items like form letters, labels, certificates, or any other document that requires the same layout but different data for each recipient or item.
+ReplaceText is a script for replacing multiple text that you has been marking use `<i>` and that i could be replace by your text.
+Is useful for working on project that often repeateing something like copy + paste something like that.

 ## **Contant**